gpeddle/jobapp-ui/docs/step-01/index.md

 6. Move CSS from `index.html` to `style.css`

-7. Define root variables with Snagajob purple color to start.
+7. In `style.css`, define root variables with Snagajob purple color to start.

     ```CSS
     :root {